6 CRR-NY 201-2.1NY-CRR

 (29) Temporary emission source.

-(i) an emission source that is transient in nature and will be operated at a facility for a single period of less than 90 consecutive days commencing from the first day of operation; or
+(i) An emission source that is transient in nature and will be operated at a facility for a single period of less than 90 consecutive days commencing from the first day of operation to the date of removal; or

-(ii) an emission source that will be constructed and operated for less than 30 days per calendar year.
+(ii) an emission source that will be constructed and operated for less than 30 days per calendar year and then removed.

 6 CRR-NY 201-2.1